 Address: 12, Jalan Lahat, 30000 Ipoh, Negeri Perak

-Visit the Old Town Laneways
+Walk Through The Old Town Laneways

 The Ipoh Old Town Laneways are narrow alleyways filled with small shops and food stands.
 They’re located in the same area as most of the street art, so you can explore both elements of Ipoh at the same time.